Math Calculators

 x=-1

-As demonstrated above, you can use the quadratic formula to solve absolutely any quadratic equation, regardless of whether the discriminant is positive, negative, or equals zero.
-Now let's investigate how it can be derived.
-Knowing the basic principles of formula derivation can be very useful in case you forget the formula itself.
+As demonstrated in the examples above, you can confidently use the quadratic formula to solve absolutely any quadratic equation, regardless of whether the discriminant is positive, negative, or zero.
+But where does this formula come from?
+Understanding the fundamental principles of its derivation is incredibly helpful, especially if you ever forget the formula itself.

-The algorithm of quadratic formula derivation is relatively straightforward and is based on the procedure of completing the square.
-To derive the solutions of the standard quadratic equation ax²+bx+c=0, you need to follow the steps below:
+The derivation process is relatively straightforward and relies on a classic algebraic technique known as "completing the square."
+To derive the roots of the standard quadratic equation ax²+bx+c=0, follow these systematic steps:

 ax²+bx+c=0